hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 1. **Identify Changed Member**: Look for pulsing status badges
 2. **Click Status Badge**: Single click on the pulsing badge
 3. **Immediate Effect**: Pulsing stops, badge returns to normal appearance
-4. **New Baseline**: Current status becomes the new baseline for future comparisons
+4. **New Baseline**: Current status becomes the new baseline for future poll comparisons

 #### Bulk Reset
-- Use the "Reset" button in top controls to clear all member state information for the current site
+- Use the "Reset" button in top controls to clear all member state information for the currently selected site
-- Note: Reset does not set new baselines; new baselines are established during the next poll
+- Note: Reset does not set a new baseline; a new baseline is established during the next poll

 ### MICRO View Alarm Logic